LKremer/scbs/docs/tutorial.md

 A typical `scbs` workflow consists of the following steps which will be explained in the course of this tutorial:
 1. use `scbs prepare` to store single-cell methylation data in an efficient format
 2. use `scbs filter` to filter low-quality cells
-3. use `scbs scan` to discover methylation-variable regions in the genome, or alternatively provide your own regions of interest
+3. use `scbs scan` to discover variably methylated regions (VMRs) in the genome, or alternatively provide your own regions of interest
 4. use `scbs matrix` to receive a methylation matrix analogous to the count matrix in scRNA-seq
 5. use the methylation matrix for downstream analysis such as dimensionality reduction and clustering